shikijs/shiki/docs/languages.md

 A [build script](/scripts/pullGrammars.sh) runs every day to pull latest grammars from the upstream sources.

-## Supporting your own langauges with Shiki
+## Supporting your own languages with Shiki

-You can add a new langauge to your shiki instance by using the JSON version of your tmLanguage files with the `langs` param in your config:
+You can add a new language to your shiki instance by using the JSON version of your `tmLanguage` files with the `langs` param in your config:

 ```ts
 import shiki from "shiki"